awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: `true`
 Default value on Linux: `false`
 Default value on Windows: `false`
 Whether to disable automated image cleanup for the Amazon ECS agent\.
-For more information, see [Automated Task and Image Cleanup](automated_image_cleanup.md)\.
+For more information, see [Automated task and image cleanup](automated_image_cleanup.md)\.

 `ECS_IMAGE_CLEANUP_INTERVAL`
 Example values: `30m`